 - B. Violations. - 1.
 No person shall violate any provision of this Ordinance.
-Each violation that occurs and each calendar day that a violation continues shall be a separate offense. - 2.
+Each violation that occurs and each calendar day that a violation continues shall be a separate offense, subject to separate fines, orders, sanctions, or other penalties. - 2.
 Each person who violates a provision of this Ordinance shall be subject to separate administrative civil penalties, abatement and restoration orders, and mitigation for each offense. - 3.
 Noncompliance with any permit or order issued by the Town related to the Critical Area shall be a violation of this Ordinance and shall be enforced as provided herein. - C. Responsible persons.